 This post contains compensated links.

-Getting to Pisa with Kids
+How to Get to Pisa with Kids

-Most people will visit Pisa as an easy day trip from Florence, but we were fortunate the train route from Cinque Terre to Florence stopped in Pisa and Lucca.
-Thankfully, the Pisa Centrale station has luggage storage facilities, so we dropped off our larger bags for a few hours.
+Most people will visit Pisa on an easy day tour from Florence, but we were fortunate the train route from Cinque Terre to Florence stopped in Pisa.
+Thankfully, there are many places to store your luggage near the Pisa Centrale station.

 Getting to the Leaning Tower of Pisa with Kids